 Samantha Wall: Laid to Rest

-Please join us Sunday, January 13 from 3 to 5pm for the opening reception for two new exhibitions: Weight by Kelly Rauer and Laid to Rest by Samantha Wall.
+The Art Gym presents two new exhibitions: Weight by Kelly Rauer and Laid to Rest by Samantha Wall.
 The artists, both based in Portland, are presenting new work in two separate, but related exhibitions.

 Kelly Rauer's Weight is a multi-channel video installation.
 In the interrelated video footage, Rauer is seen dancing in her spare, unfurnished studio.
 At times, her moving body is silhouetted against the light coming in from curtained windows and other times the focus is on close-ups of her exertion as she tests her balance and endurance.